Trusted Advice, Today

 In some cases, the Client may transfer the file to the Leaseholder during the Lease period.
 In other cases, it may be better for the Client to keep the Health & Safety File, but inform the Leaseholder that it is available.

-If the Leaseholder acts as a Client for future construction projects, the Leaseholder and the original Client will need to make arrangements for the Health & Safety File to be made available to the CDM Coordinator.
+If the Leaseholder acts as a Client for future construction projects, the Leaseholder and the original Client will need to make arrangements for the Health & Safety File to be made available to the Principal Designer.